 Most of us don’t go anywhere with babies or toddlers without at least one change of clothes for our little ones.
 But when it comes to flying with babies and toddlers, here’s the thing.
 Bring more than one set, particularly if you are flying long-haul.
 You just never know what might happen and you don’t want to get caught out 35,000 miles up in the air.

-Sam from Travelling with Our Kids said
+Sam from Travels with my Boys said

 We always take spare clothes for baby and us.
 You never know when you will need it.
 Especially if baby is prone to being sick after feeds like our two.